© 2023 NLB Services. All Rights Reserved.

 Always remember, that an honest and authentic answer goes a long way.
 The best way is to identify your real weaknesses and proactively address them.

 Shyness is completely different from public speaking.
 Some people struggle in large groups and find it intimidating to ask questions when in doubt or raise points when they have suggestions and often remain quiet.
+It’s understandable to feel hesitant about speaking up around new people, but highlighting that you recognize the value of asking questions and sharing perspectives shows self-awareness.
+Demonstrating your efforts to push past discomfort through preparation and practice is key.

 Understand it with some examples of ‘what is your greatest weakness’ answer samples